poojachouhan1/poojachouhan1/README.md

 - 👋 Hi, I’m @poojachouhan1, Founder and Director of @icoregeneration
 - 👀 I’m interested in new technology, AI, Blockchain
-- 🌱 I’m currently learning and improving myself in this digital transformation
+- 🌱 I’m currently learning and improving with digital transformation
 - 📫 How to reach me ... pooja@icoregeneration.com or contact@icoregeneration.com

 <!---